kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::svl::SHOW VARIABLES LIKE '%%';
     ::sww::SHOW WARNINGS;

-I use those extensively from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other SSH clients for too long a time with more or less trouble):
+I use those extensively from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other SSH clients for too long a time with more or less trouble).
+The only circumstance that bugged me for a long time was that I lost my workspace when I sent my Windows machine to sleep.
+After awakening, only a couple of session tabs were reloaded.
+Of course, I lost all my history anyway, but as I had defined my SuperPuTTY layout, I wanted to have exactly that layout back.

+Well, a double-click on this layout did the trick, but not without costs.
+I had quite a number of error messages until I understood that the best is to just shut SuperPuTTY down, either on hibernation or on wakeup, and then do a clean restart.
+That's easy, fast and without trouble.

 SuperPuTTY is my window to my Linux workhorse on the same network.
 This box is booted from a stick with boot2docker.
 The docker containers I work with don't live in virtual machines like Vagrant on the same box, but rather more production-like on this separate machine.